 - Their webinar ‘PDA and How Speech & Language Therapy Can Help’ with Libby Hill was really interesting and shed a lot of light on the language and communication difficulties a child with PDA experiences and how this impacts on anxiety and behaviour

 Joining Facebook support groups has been hugely helpful.
 Connecting with others who are experiencing what we’re experiencing has been a great comfort and learning from each other and the information shared in the groups has led to many positive pathways on our journey.
-There are a variety of national/global groups with different visions and aims.
-There are also various regional groups.
-There’s a list of groups on The PDA Society website and below are groups I’m most active in:
+There are a variety of national/global groups with different visions and aims and various regional groups listed on The PDA Society website as well as the following groups which aren’t listed there:

 - Peaceful Parenting Place for PDA Parents and Carers

 The channel 4 series Born Naughty? featured two children who were diagnosed with PDA on the show.
 I watched both episodes and could relate so much to what I was watching plus seeing how PDA actually looked in real life and what the assessment process involved was really helpful when I was first discovered PDA.